 The collected data is tied to a unique, anonymized identifier for each master and your site as a whole.
 No personally identifiable information is collected, and the data we collect is never used or shared outside Puppet, Inc.

 We use the data to identify organizations that could be affected by a security issue, alert them to the issue, and provide them with steps to take or fixes to download.
 In addition, the data helps us understand how people use the product, which helps us improve the product to meet your needs.

 How does Puppet use the collected data?

 The data we collect is one of many methods we use for learning about our customers.
-The more we know, the better we can address your needs.
-For example, knowing how many nodes you manage helps us develop more realistic product testing.
+For example, knowing how many nodes you manage helps us develop realistic product testing.
 And learning which operating systems are the most and the least used helps us decide where to prioritize new functionality.
-By collecting data, we begin to understand you better as a customer.
+By collecting data, we begin to understand you as a customer.

 Opt out during the installation process